-The following are prerequisite course requirements that must be completed prior to enrollment in any respiratory course work.
+The following are prerequisite courses that must be completed prior to enrollment in any respiratory course work.
+Candidates may apply to the program before these requirements are completed and are encouraged to meet with program personnel prior to beginning any course work to insure proper matriculation.

-BIOL 140 Human Anatomy4

-BIOL 225 Human Physiology4

-BIOL 230/1 Microbiology/Lab3/2

 CHEM 122 Principles of Chemistry5

-ENGL 121 Composition I3
+ENGL 121 Composition I

 MATH 116 Intermediate Algebra

 (or Math Elective 171 or higher)3

 PSCI 120 Physical Science

 (or a Physics course with a lab)4

+BIOL 140 Human Anatomy4

+BIOL 225 Human Physiology4

+BIOL 230/1 Microbiology/Lab

+Social Science Elective

+Communications Elective

+Humanities Elective

-TOTAL CREDIT HOURS28
+TOTAL CREDIT HOURS37